 A shoulder sprain is damage to the shoulder ligaments or capsule which support the glenohumeral or shoulder joint.
-This may be stretching of the fibers or partial to full tears of the ligaments or joint capsule, like if the arm is pulled backwards.
+This is caused by a stretching of the fibers or partial to full tears of the ligaments or joint capsule, like if the arm is pulled backwards.
 The shoulder will feel painful and tender, often with swelling, which can be eased by rest and putting the arm in a sling.

 Symptoms of a shoulder Sprain

 Shoulder sprain symptoms will vary depending on how bad the injury is and can range from mild to very severe and will include pain in the shoulder, usually at the front of the joint.
 There will be tenderness when pressing in on the area of injury.
 Rapid swelling may appear and the shoulder will be painful to move.
 Severe shoulder sprains may result in instability of the shoulder joint.